lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `timeout`: A reasonable value or the default.
 * **Then**:
     * The method completes successfully and returns `None` immediately.
-    * AND No attempt is made to push the image (derived from `local_image_ref.canonical`) to any remote registry.
+    * No attempt is made to push the image (derived from `local_image_ref.canonical`) to any remote registry.
-    * AND No Docker push-related errors are logged or raised.
+    * No Docker push-related errors are logged or raised.

 ### Test Scenario 3 - Push Failure due to Invalid Authentication